yogeshwaran01/lyricy/README.md

-# lyricy
+# lyricy :musical_note:

-A command line lyrics utitly tool which search and add lyrics to your offline songs.
+A command line lyrics utility tool which search and add lyrics to your offline songs.

 ## Why lyricy ?